unrealwork/atsd-use-cases/USMortality/README.md

 Let us begin by walking through some SQL examples for examining our dataset.
 Looking at an output for an individual city or even all of the cities combined, it is relatively easy to recognize the general trend of deaths in the U.S. over time.
 However, in many instances, since there is so much information, it is difficult to tell what the number of deaths was for a certain period.
 Additionally, this dataset only provides us with the total number of deaths.
-However, with a few simple commands using ATSD's SQL query capabilities we will be able to calculate mortality statistics for this dataset.
+With a few commands using ATSD's SQL query capabilities we will be able to calculate mortality statistics for this dataset.

 ### SQL Example 1 - Pneumonia and Influenza Deaths in Boston